Dream of:07 May 2012 (2) "Lunch Break"

 sometimes you simply have to stand up for yourself

 Perhaps 30-40 people were working there.
 They also looked at me and ignored me as they scurried about.
-Even though I didn't want to raise a big fuss and I didn't want someone to call the police on me, I was determined not to be ignored.
+Even though I did not want to raise a big fuss and I did not want someone to call the police on me, I was determined not to be ignored.
 I said something about wanting to see the owner and a man in a suit (also around 50 years old) walked up.
 He spoke to me for a bit, said he couldn't do anything, and walked off.
 I continued to stand there and complain that I wanted my money.

 Carolina finally had to leave and she walked out.